-Searching in DISCO is similar to other database tools you may have used in the past, such as Westlaw or Lexis Nexis.
-Like these legal research databases, DISCO uses Boolean search operators.
+Searching in DISCO Review is similar to other database tools you may have used in the past, such as Westlaw or Lexis Nexis.
+Like these legal research databases, DISCO Review uses Boolean search operators.
 We recommend you use this guide as a resource to reference these operators as well as the different search terms syntax available for use to filter or expand your search results.
-In particular, this guide provides three ways to quickly improve your searching in DISCO, along with some useful search terms in the appendix.
+In particular, this guide provides three ways to quickly improve your searching in DISCO Review, along with some useful search terms in the appendix.

-By default, DISCO treats any word you put into the search bar as a keyword search term.
+By default, DISCO Review treats any word you put into the search bar as a keyword search term.
 Search terms can be of words or phrases (when enclosed by quotation marks) located in the body of a document, or within a specific field of information, a document possesses, such as its metadata, work product (such as an applied tag or redactions) or other attributed characteristics.
 It is important to note that search queries that do not specify a field in the search syntax automatically search the following:

 - Document text

 - Author information

 For more information on searching specific fields, see the DISCO Review Search Manual.

 DISCO Review allows the use of Boolean operators to create more complex search strings.
 The easiest way to conceptualize how Boolean operators expand and contract your search results is to think of them as a Venn diagram where the search terms are the circles, and the areas where the circles overlap represent the documents that have a common search term (using the “and” or “&” Boolean operator), the areas where the circles do not overlap represent the documents that do not share the specified term (the “not” or “%” Boolean operator), and the complete areas of all search term circles combined represent the documents with any one or more of the search terms (the “OR” Boolean operator, or its implied equivalent, a space between the search terms).